-Cognitive-exercise likely primes the brain for learning and may enhance attention, on-task behavior, sequencing, and memory (Schmidt, 2016; Donnelly et al., 2016; Donnelly and Lambourne, 2011).
-Yet more research is needed.
+- Cognitive-exercise likely primes the brain for learning and may enhance attention, on-task behavior, sequencing, and memory (Schmidt, 2016; Donnelly et al., 2016; Donnelly and Lambourne, 2011).
+More research is in progress.

-When we THINK together in class we create rhythmic motor movement sequences, we can do in 1-5 minutes in between lessons to alert or calm our brains and bodies.
-The goal is to move 1-5 minutes every 45 minutes so that we are energized and alert throughout the day.
+When we THINK together in class we do 5-minute coordinative rhythmic cognitive-motor movement sequences, in between lessons to alert or calm our brains and bodies.
+The goal is to move 5 minutes every 45 minutes so that we are energized and alert throughout the day.

 As we move and think together, we teach the children some cognitive science along the way, increasing student interest, self-confidence, and engagement.

 - Rhythm, tempo, and timing are related to sequencing, an important cognitive skill needed for both reading and math.

 - Your brain and body work together like an orchestra, when you combine coordinated movement with thinking about what you are doing and how you are doing it, you improve important cognitive skills like attention, inhibition and working memory.

 - When you add a cognitive demand such as naming colors from memory in alphabetical order, on a specific beat as you do an automated movement such as marching, you increase the cognitive demand on your brain thus exercising your cognition.

 Then we provide the children with some foundational movement sequences or patterns and ask them to add, change or elaborate on the pattern, as a team, in synchrony.

 The result is amazing.
 The children are moving, thinking and working together.
 We all laugh and play as we practice sequences deciding what goes well together.
 Sometimes the children think up really complicated switch tasks where you say one thing but you do something else with your body.